ColBreakZ19/Map_pokestops/README.md

 Install the extention

+## A. Install the plugin for IITC
+If you want to make use of an existing sheet.
+Install the <a href="https://gitlab.com/AlfonsoML/wayfarer/raw/master/wayfarer-planner.user.js?inline=false">userscript</a>, load IITC and enter the scripturl.<br/>
 ## B. If you want to create your own sheet, you should follow these instructions:

  1. Go to: https://docs.google.com/spreadsheets/u/0/